-In winter, low temperatures as well as too intense light, lack of water (when the soil is frozen the moisture in it cannot be absorbed by the roots), and wind may cause damage.
-Some harm is directly due to the effects of below freezing temperatures on the tissues of tender plants; other damage is indirect for example, the tearing and drying of roots that follows heaving of the soil as a result of alternate freezing and thawing.
+In winter, low temperatures as well as too intense light, lack of water (when the soil has frozen the moisture in it cannot be absorbed by the roots), and wind may cause damage.
+Some harm is directly due to the effects of below-freezing temperatures on the tissues of tender plants; other damage is indirect, for example, the tearing and drying of roots that follow the heaving of the soil as a result of alternate freezing and thawing.

-It is well known that plants in poorly drained soils are more susceptible to winterkilling than specimens of the same kinds growing in well drained places.
+It is well known that plants in poorly drained soils are more susceptible to winterkilling than specimens of the same kind growing in well drained places.
 Plants located in hollows or “frost pockets” are much more likely to be damaged than those planted where there is free air drainage.
-Selection of favorable planting sites is important as a protection against damage by cold.
+The selection of favorable planting sites is important as protection against damage by the cold.

 If fall rains are inadequate, evergreen shrubs should be soaked thoroughly each fall before the soil freezes.
 A mulch of leaves or coarse compost applied immediately after the final watering is beneficial in cold climates.

-Anti transpirants.
-Where severe winters prevail much damage may be done to trees and shrubs, especially to evergreen kinds, by dehydration caused by their above ground parts being exposed to the drying effects of sun and wind at times when their roots are in frozen soil or in ground so cold that absorption of moisture is prevented or retarded.
+Where severe winters prevail, much damage may be done to trees and shrubs, especially to evergreen kinds, by dehydration caused by their above-ground parts being exposed to the drying effects of sun and wind at times when their roots are in frozen soil or in the ground so cold that absorption of moisture is prevented or retarded.

-An effective way of reducing damage of this type is to spray the foliage at the beginning of severe winter weather and once or twice more at about monthly intervals with an anti transpirant (anti dessicant) liquid.
+An effective way of reducing the damage of this type is to spray the foliage at the beginning of severe winter weather and once or twice more at about monthly intervals with an antitranspirant (antidessicant) liquid.
 Such sprays based on rubber latex or plastics are sold by dealers in garden supplies under various brand names.

-Anti transpirants are of especial value when used on evergreens growing in exposed locations and for use on specimens that have recently been transplanted.
+Antitranspirants are of special value when used on evergreens growing in exposed locations and for use on specimens that have recently been transplanted.

-Winter Covering.
 In part, this term is interchangeable with winter mulching, but not wholly so.
-Winter covering includes the various types of protection that cover the tops, the above ground portions, of plants.
+Winter covering includes the various types of protection that cover the tops, the above-ground portions, of plants.
 Winter covering is normally removed with the coming of spring; winter mulches are often left in position to decay gradually and form nourishment for the plants, or are forked into the ground to decay beneath the surface.

-Young plants of many perennials and biennials are not thoroughly winter hardy in all regions.
-Where they are somewhat tender, or where there is danger of the small plants being heaved out of the ground by alternate freezing and thawing, they are benefitted by a light winter covering.
+Young plants of many perennials and biennials are not thoroughly winter-hardy in all regions.
+Where they are somewhat tender, or where there is a danger of the small plants being heaved out of the ground by alternate freezing and thawing, they are benefitted from a light winter covering.
 Plants such as Foxgloves and Canterbury Bells that retain their foliage during winter will not survive, however, if a heavy layer of winter covering material is spread over them.
-It should be just thick enough to shade the soil, and so check too frequent alternate freezing and thawing.
+It should be just thick enough to shade the soil, so check too frequent alternate freezing and thawing.
 Branches from Pines, used

 Christmas trees or other evergreens are very satisfactory as a winter covering, as also is salt marsh hay.